Social media audit: Free template, checklists, and examples

 [inline illustration] goals to set for your social media (example)

-Once you’ve identified your profiles and found the patterns on what works and what doesn't, the next step is to create goals for each of your profiles.
+Once you’ve identified your profiles and found the patterns of what works and what doesn't, the next step is to create goals and key performance indicators (KPIs) for each of your profiles.
 Not every profile needs to have the same goal—it’s best to designate different objectives that best match the consumers on each site.

 Goals can include: